blogs

 Cons:

-• AI capability limited to pipeline assistance — no analytics or predictive layer
+• AI capability is limited to pipeline assistance, with no analytics or predictive layer

 • Smaller connector library than Fivetran